Yoav666s/dnd-wiki/collections/_lore/nornfeld/cortenmaas/main.md

 #   overlay_image: /assets/images/lore/cortenmaas/header.png
 #   teaser: /assets/images/lore/cortenmaas/header.jpg
 ---
 Cortenmaas is a vast and unforgiving continent, its identity shaped by endless deserts that stretch beyond the horizon and the scattered oases that sustain life within them.
 These oases are more than mere sources of water--they are centers of culture, trade, and power, often fiercely contested and deeply revered.
 Ancient caravan routes weave between them, forming the arteries of civilization, while the open sands in between remain perilous and largely unclaimed, home to shifting ruins, nomadic peoples, and things long buried beneath the dunes.
-It is divided into five nations: Briss, Creaven, Den'sall, Fult, and Havdreck.
+It is divided into five nations: Briss, Creaven, Den'sall, Fult, Havdreck, and Jorken.

 # Briss
 {% include about.html index="briss" %}